cloudmesh-community/book/chapters/iaas/azure/signup.md

 ## Stopping the VM

-It is of utmost important to stop your VMS once they are not in used, or you get continiously charged.
+It is the most important to stop your VMS once they are not in used, or you get continiously charged.
 The portal allows you to see the list of VM that you run as follows

 TBD